nasa/Common-Metadata-Repository/access-control-app/api_docs.md

 ### <a name="get-permissions"></a> Checking User Permissions

-You can check the permissions granted to a specific user or user type on specific concepts by making a GET request to `%CMR-ENDPOINT%/permissions`.
+You can check the permissions granted to a specific user or user type on specific concepts or system objects by making a GET request to `%CMR-ENDPOINT%/permissions`.

-The response is a JSON object mapping concept ids to arrays of permissions granted to the specified user for the respective concept.
+The response is a JSON object mapping target ids to arrays of permissions granted to the specified user for the respective concept.

 Example request: